comps/ptef/README.md

 The specification above is pretty simple, but this is the basic idea:

 * Have a directory tree of executable files (and other unrelated data)
-* Run everything in CWD
+* Process files in CWD
   * If a file is executable, just run it
   * If it's a directory, see if there's an executable file inside it called after `basename(argv[0])` of the current process